 My Verdict

-Saris H3 belongs to premium trainers with one of the best ERG modes in the business.
+Saris H3 is a premium trainer with one of the best ERG modes in the business.
 Its power and cadence accuracy are also pretty good, but I encountered issues in Wahoo RGT.

 I like H3’s stability, sturdiness, and sleek design.
 It’s also compact, allowing easy storage when not in use.